 Doodlage is a brand that upcycles factory waste and recycles post-consumer waste.
 They convert this waste into unique accessories, soft furnishing products, and paper.
 All the upcycling work is done with a team of amazing artisans who work in ethical production units around the country.
 The packaging of the product is also designed to be plastic-free.
 In addition, customers can buy gift cards for their friends and family members.

-Green-O-Tech manufactures and trades a high-quality range of recycling paper notebooks.
-All their eco-friendly books are lightweight, low cost, and 100 % chlorine and acid-free.
+Green-O-Tech manufactures and trades a high-quality range of recycled paper notebooks.
+All their eco-friendly books are lightweight, low-cost, and 100 % chlorine and acid-free.
 They are biodegradable and have a strong binding that makes them durable too.
 The brand also takes orders for customizable products.

 Ubyld means “you build.”
 It is a Bangalore-based sustainable furniture company.
 The brand has an immense range of furniture and wardrobes for the living room, bedroom, puja room, bathroom, office, and kitchen.
 They also provide DIY kits for furniture that you can build yourself at home.
 Ubyld does not cut any trees for their furniture.
 All the furniture and wardrobes are handcrafted by craftsmen from Himalayan villages who specialize in wood crafting.